-At the same meeting, IGD's Board of Directors resolved to launch (i) an exchange offer of the bond due 28 November 2024 (ISIN XS2084425466) (the "Existing Notes") for the New Notes, subject to certain conditions; and (ii) a tender offer of the Existing Notes for a cash amount provided that a specified amount resulting from such repurchase is reinvested in the purchase of New Notes.

-The exchange offer, tender offer and consent solicitation period will start on 5 October 2023 and will end on 10 November 2023.

-Holders of Existing Notes who will adhere to the exchange offer by 13 October 2023 will have the option to exchange the Existing Notes for a combination of (a) New Notes for an amount equal to 90 percent of the nominal value of the Existing Notes exchanged and (b) a cash amount for the residual part.

-Existing Notes exchanged and repurchased by the Company will be voided.
-Existing Notes that have not been exchanged and/or repurchased by the Company will remain traded or admitted to trading on Euronext Dublin and Euronext Access Milan (formerly ExtraMot Pro).

-The exchange offer and the tender offer are part of a broader transaction that includes a consent solicitation process addressed to the holders of the Existing Notes.
-For this purpose, the Company has resolved to call, on first and single call on 14 November 2023, a meeting of the holders of the Existing Notes to propose certain amendments to the terms and conditions of the Existing Notes, relating, in particular, to maturity, coupon and redemption options, in order to align these provisions with the relevant terms and conditions of the New Notes.
+On 9 May 2023 IGD signed a 5-year €250 million green At the same meeting, IGD's Board of Directors resolved to secured facility, of which €130 million were disbursed at launch (i) an exchange offer of the bond due 28 Novemthe signing, and the additional €120 million were disburber 2024 (ISIN XS2084425466) (the "Existing Notes") for sed in November 2023 and partially used for the early rethe New Notes, subject to certain conditions; and (ii) a payment of the €100 million bond due in January 2024. tender offer of the Existing Notes for a cash amount pro-The facility was signed with a pool of premiere domestic vided that a specified amount resulting from such repurand global lenders which includes Intesa Sanpaolo S.p.A. chase is reinvested in the purchase of New Notes.
+(IMI Corporate & Investment Banking Division), who acted as the global coordinator, green coordinator, agent and The exchange offer, tender offer and consent solicitation lender, Gruppo MPS, through MPS Capital Services Banperiod will start on 5 October 2023 and will end on 10 ca per le Imprese S.p.A., who acted as global coordinator November 2023. and lender, and Banca Nazionale del Lavoro S.p.A., Banco Holders of Existing Notes who will adhere to the exchange BPM S.p.A., Cassa depositi e prestiti S.p.A., Deutsche Bank offer by 13 October 2023 will have the option to exchange S.p.A., BPER Banca S.p.A. and UniCredit S.p.A., who acted the Existing Notes for a combination of (a) New Notes for as lenders.
+The facility will be used to completely or paran amount equal to 90 percent of the nominal value of the tially finance and/or refinance "Eligible Green Projects", Existing Notes exchanged and (b) a cash amount for the referred to in the Company's "Green Financing Fraresidual part. mework", developed in accordance with the Green Bond Principles (ICMA), and the Green Loan Principles (LMA), Existing Notes exchanged and repurchased by the Comas well as for general corporate purposes.
+After the first pany will be voided.
+Existing Notes that have not been transaction in August 2022, green loans now amount to exchanged and/or repurchased by the Company will re-€465 million or 41% of the Company's total debt, confirmain traded or admitted to trading on Euronext Dublin ming IGD's commitment to a sustainable economy and and Euronext Access Milan (formerly ExtraMot Pro). achieving the sustainability targets and ambitions identified in the 2022-2024 Business Plan.
+The exchange offer and the tender offer are part of a broader transaction that includes a consent solicitation pro-On 2 August 2023 the Board of Directors examined and cess addressed to the holders of the Existing Notes.
+For approved the half-year financial report as at 30 June 2023. this purpose, the Company has resolved to call, on first and single call on 14 November 2023, a meeting of the In September 2023, IGD received, for the sixth conseholders of the Existing Notes to propose certain amendcutive time, the "EPRA BPR Gold Award" (Best Practice ments to the terms and conditions of the Existing Notes, Recommendations) for its 2022 Consolidated Financial relating, in particular, to maturity, coupon and redemption options, in order to align these provisions with the relevant terms and conditions of the New Notes.